-CATS is entering its 47th year as an organization.
+CATS is entering its 50th year as a tennis organization.
 Where else could you enjoy playing with so many others at your skill level?
 We have three seasons, four levels of play (3 in summer), and as many as 18 teams with an average of 6 players on a team (co-ed, mixed doubles) — on the courts of Lakeshore Sport and Fitness.

 Our logo (that cool-looking, furry-coated “cat” with a left paw atop a tennis racquet) originally held a refreshing cocktail in the right paw.
 After some sober reflection, it was decided the libation should go, replaced by a couple of tennis balls.
 Sigh!
 This was a while back in our history, which started in 1969.

 The Chicago Advertising Tennis Society (CATS) was created by a group of folks who worked in the ever-exciting advertising world.
 The above-mentioned logo was done by Bill Hesterberg, an ad agency art director.
 In the beginning we were a small, loosely composed group.
 Ray Lithow was our first president and we played weekly on Tuesdays at Lakeshore Tennis Club.